The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The "Upload File to Template" button.

-Now, that you know how to install and run Template Builder, it is time to create and modify the template document using all of the Template Builder abilities.
+Now that you know how to install and run Template Builder, it is time to create and modify the template document using all of the Template Builder's abilities.

-Let’s have a look at how we create a Sales Quote document.
-You can use the created Document Solution from Template Gallery as a reference.
+Let’s have a look at how we create the Sales Quote document.
+You can use the prepared Document Solution from the Template Gallery as a reference.

 Write down the header of the document and place the cursor below so you can insert the fields there.